01 of 07

 When cracks develop, they can become a problem faster than with cracks on the side vertical sections of the chimney.
 This is because water, snow, and ice remain longer on these largely horizontal areas.
 Even with a recommended 1:4 ratio slope on the crown, moisture will linger on this area.

-Large cracks on the chimney crown between 1/8-inch and 1-inch can be repaired with pre-mixed cement patch or mortar.
+Large cracks on the chimney crown between 1/8-inch and one-inch can be repaired with pre-mixed cement patch or mortar.
 Inject the repair mix into the crack with a squeeze bottle or force into the crack with a putty knife.
 Curing time typically ranges from four to six hours but may take longer for wider cracks.Continue to 5 of 7 below.

 05 of 07